Tutorial: Businesses - Regulatory Agencies

 In California, liquor licenses are issued by the California Department of Alcoholic Beverage Control, commonly referred to as the ABC.

-The ABC has an online database you can search by the name of an individual or business to get information on liquor licenses.
-Go to the:
+The ABC has an online database you can search by the name of an individual or business to get information on liquor licenses:

-In California, transfers of liquor licenses from one individual or establishment to another also are filed with a county recorder's office.
-These are often called notices of intent to sell alcoholic beverages, and you can view them at a county recorder's office.
+In California, transfers of liquor licenses from one individual or establishment to another - called notices of intent to sell alcoholic beverages - also are filed with a county recorder's office.

 The U.S. Patents and Trademarks Office has an online database of all patents filed in the United States.